zhiwen27/A4/checklist.md

 __YES___ 2 pts: Produces correct answer to any valid postfix expression

-__Part___ 1 pts: Throws an exception with an informative error message in case of malformed expressions
+__YES___ 1 pts: Throws an exception with an informative error message in case of malformed expressions

 Calculate.java: